Cephrius/weatherApp/README.md

 ## API Usage

 The Weather App utilizes a weather API to fetch weather data for different locations.
-As of now, the API used is [Insert Weather API Provider Name].
+As of now, the API used is [openweather.org].
 If you plan to deploy this app or make changes that depend on weather data, you will need to sign up for an API key from the weather service provider.

 ## License

-The Weather App is released under the [Insert License Name] License.
+The Weather App is released under the [MIT] License.
 For more details, please refer to the `LICENSE` file in this repository.

 ## Contribution Guidelines